 It doesn’t say so on the package or Gillette’s website but the Gillette3 cartridge fits into a Mach3 handle just fine.

-And four replacement cartridges are going for about around US $1.25/cart currently on Amazon (affiliate link)–less than a buck a cartridge for an eight pack with coupon!–and only slightly higher in “brick and mortar” stores.
+And eight replacement cartridges are going for about around US $1.50/cart currently on Amazon (affiliate link)–slightly higher in “brick and mortar” stores.

 “Gillette5 men’s blade refills feature 5 blades for better comfort (vs. Sensor3), as well as a Lubrication Strip that helps your Gillette5 glide across your skin with comfort.
 The Gillette5 has a Front Pivot that transfers pressure of your hand away from the blades for better skin comfort.
 Additionally, 15 Soft Microfins gently stretch the skin to create a smooth, even surface for a comfortable shave.”